sibvic/mq4-templates/Templates/readme.md

 ## arrows_base

-template of the indicator/oscillator with arrows to draw.
+Template of the indicator/oscillator with arrows to draw.

+## candles_overlay

+Two candle streams.
+Used to color the candles.